YaminWaiWaiSoe/Image-Classifiers/README.md

 # Image-Classifiers

-The purpose of this project is to compare and evaluate the performance of artificialneural networks (ANNs) and convolutional neural networks (CNNs) on two MNISTdatasets:  (1) Digit MNIST and (2) Fashion MNIST.
+This project is about comparing and evaluating the performance of artificialneural networks (ANNs) and convolutional neural networks (CNNs) on two MNISTdatasets:  (1) Digit MNIST and (2) Fashion MNIST.
 The project’s findings will be  used  to  recommend  which  classifier  and  architecture  should  be  used  on  theMNIST datasets.

 There are the proposed different models.